Key Takeaways

 Why ECM Preservation Is Urgent

-ECM data is extremely vulnerable to loss, and the window for preservation is often measured in days rather than weeks.
-Most ECMs store limited data on a loop, and new driving events can overwrite crash-related data within hours or days of normal truck operation.
+ECM data is vulnerable to loss, and the window for preservation may be measured in days rather than weeks.
+Many systems store limited data on a loop, and new driving events can overwrite crash-related data through normal truck operation.
 When trucks are repaired or sent to salvage after an accident, the ECM data can be lost if it is not downloaded first using manufacturer-specific extraction equipment.
-And in some cases, carriers have been known to "lose" ECMs, send trucks for immediate repair before opposing parties can request downloads, or claim that the data was not recoverable when it was—or could have been with proper effort.
+In disputed cases, carriers or insurers may later claim that a module was damaged, overwritten, unavailable, or not recoverable — which is why independent preservation and inspection matter.

-The essential tool for protecting this evidence is the spoliation letter—a legal demand to preserve all evidence relevant to the accident, sent to the carrier, broker, and any other entities that may control relevant data.
-In trucking cases, this letter should be sent within hours of the accident if possible, and it should demand preservation of ECM and black box data, ELD driver logs, driver qualification files, maintenance records, dispatch and internal communications, dashcam and trailer camera footage, and GPS tracking data.
-Failure to preserve evidence after receiving a spoliation letter can result in serious legal consequences: sanctions, adverse inference instructions that tell the jury to assume the destroyed evidence would have been unfavorable to the party that destroyed it, or in extreme cases, default judgment.
-An adverse inference instruction is often devastating to a defense, because it allows the jury to draw the most damaging conclusions from the carrier's failure to preserve the very evidence that would have shown what happened.
+The essential tool for protecting this evidence is the spoliation letter — a legal demand to preserve all evidence relevant to the accident, sent to the carrier, broker, insurer, telematics provider, and any other entities that may control relevant data.
+In trucking cases, this letter should be sent as soon as possible, and it should demand preservation of ECM data, ELD driver logs, driver qualification files, maintenance records, dispatch and internal communications, dashcam and trailer camera footage, and GPS tracking data.
+Failure to preserve evidence after notice can result in serious legal consequences, including sanctions or adverse-inference instructions when the legal standard is met.

 How ECM Data Is Recovered and Analyzed